The 5 Plants Your Airbnb Needs Right now THAT YOU WON'T KILL

 When to go faux

-Fake plants have improved over the years, and there is a time and a place to use a few well chosen faux ones instead of real.
+Fake plants have improved over the years, and there is a time and a place to use a few well-chosen faux ones instead of real ones.
 (Or mixed in with some real!)

 image above: Ramsay Boutique

-My two favourite types of fake plants are...
+My two favorite types of fake plants are...

 1. Air plants: Who can tell the difference anyway?
-Honestly even when you touch them, it's hard to tell.
-Here's a great one from Walmart.
+Honestly, even when you touch them, it's hard to tell.
+I have a few of these in my house.
+Here is my absolute favorite from Target that I've used recently.
+(Most Vickerman faux plants are winners in my experience!)
+The quality is amazing!
+And here's another great one from Walmart.

 2. Succulents: These also sometimes look fake even when they're real, so this is an easy choice.